tui2019/Test-Solver/README.md

 2. Navigate to the test page you want to solve.
 3. Click the extension icon to activate.
 4. Follow the on-screen instructions.
+5. To get the answer, press on a question title.

 ## Contributing